DrakenWan/Abstract-Data-Structures/ADT/miscellaneous/Readme.md

 ## Point

 Point data structure is a concept of a point in a 2d or 3d space.
 It only accomodates for 2d or 3d points.
 This can be used in different areas such as concept of location can be realised using this data structure.
+Don't forget to include the header file `point.h` in your source file.

 ### Initialize a point
 There are several ways to define a point.
 By default calling a point initializes a point in 3D space.